magicloops/blog/src/content/blog/rags-to-riches.md

 When a user creates a new Loop, we then compare the new description embedding with similar embeddings within Pinecone.

-For any matches (up to 3), we include the Loop details in the context of the Loop Creator's LLM calls.
+For any matches (note: currently just the top match), we include the Loop details in the context of the Loop Creator's LLM calls.
 This helps the Loop Creator see how a similar Loop was implemented.

 ### How good is it?